Content and Trigger warnings:

 “It’s the Tànaiste!”

 He nudged Cam’s shoulder as they walked through the markets of Founders’ Landing Spaceport.
 Cam’s Royal Companion, Carnelian—Li—swayed on xyr tall shoes beside them.
-Maël knew how much Cam hated the acclaim, but it was part and parcel of who they both were.
-Maël nudged his brother again, finally making Cam grin as they made their way through the crowds surrounded by their personal retinue.
+Cam hated the acclaim, but it was part and parcel of who they both were.
+Maël nudged his brother again, finally making him grin as they made their way through the crowds surrounded by their personal retinue.

 “I’d forgotten how crowded auction days are.”
-Cam looked at his brother.
+Cam grimaced slightly.
 “Amusing as it is, it’s oppressive.”

-Maël quirked a brow at Cam and shrugged wide, bare shoulders in the humid spring heat.
+Maël quirked a brow and shrugged wide, bare shoulders in the humid spring heat.
 “I rather enjoy the excitement.
 Founders’ Landing is the inter-planetary, commercial hub of Erieria, after all.”
-Maël lifted his chin at the crowds.
+He lifted his chin at the crowds.
 “Look around you, there’s more diversity here on auction day than you see anywhere except our Cloisters.
 It’s fascinating just to people watch.”

 “I’ve been sheltered the past five ilayears.
-I used to be accustomed to the variety, but, you know… ”
+I used to be accustomed to the variety, crowds, and noise, but, you know… ”

 Maël bit his lip, his face downcast.
 “Your trials, I know.
-You’ve barely left Yiasa in years.”
+You’ve barely left Yiasa in ilayears.”

 They were both silent for a moment as they walked, remembering their dead.
 Maël shook off the old grief strangling his heart and wrenched his thoughts back to their task.
 The knowledge of their family’s misfortunes never left either of them.
 Their losses had changed both their lives and saddled both he and Cam with unexpected authority.
-It didn’t change their task today, though.
-To get new stock for the cloisters.
+The memories didn’t change their task today.
+To get new students for the cloisters.

 They wove their way through the crowded marketplace, Maël making a game of identifying peoples’ statuses by their facial markings.
-It kept his mind agile and his skill as a spy second-nature.
+It kept his mind agile and his skill as an intelligence coordinator second-nature.
 The patterns of gemstones, tattoos, and scarification—often seen in just a glance before passing—told him much about a particular person’s station in life, their genetic lineage, their profession, and their breeding status.
+The trim on their clothing came in one of five colors and informed onlookers of the level of mastery in their particular line of work.

 “You’re right, people-watching helps,” Cam muttered.